alik-git/duckietown-mbrl-lib/index.md

 Both members worked on all the parts.

-Student Name: Ali focused more on infrastructure code for Gym-Duckietown and logging.
+Student Name: Ali focused more on infrastructure code for Gym-Duckietown (reward function tuning) and logging.

 Student Name: Paul focused more on the Dreamer implementation.